It all depends on how we look at things,

 and not how they are in themselves

-My photography is a way to step through the looking-glass.
+I understand photography as a way to step through the looking-glass.
 Inspired by old stories and myths, I seek hidden-in-plain-sight characters and patterns.
-In reference to depth psychology, inviting images in the camera chamber is for me a work of active imagination.
-Once there, the delineation between object and subject blurs: are images collected, mediated or psychologically projected by the photographer?
-The encounter with the Other, the Unexpected, becomes a focal point and an invitation to enter uncharted territories.
+For me, inviting images in the camera chamber is, in reference to depth psychology, a work of active imagination.
+Once there, the delineation between object and subject blurs.
+Both the photographer and what is being photographed self-consciously manifest their subjectivity: are images collected, mediated or psychologically projected ?

 Fall 2019 Exhibition